April 02, 2020

 Please note that Massachusetts has placed a temporary ban on non-essential evictions and foreclosures amid the COVID-19 state of emergency.
 Here is a Mass.
 Legal Help guide on what to do and who to contact if your landlord tries to evict you or make you move out during this time.

 In addition, Governor Baker has temporarily prohibited utility shutoffs during the state of emergency.
-Learn more about what your specific utility company is doing to provide relief during this time.
 Also, please note that both Eversource and National Grid offer discount rates for those who meet certain income limits.

 BPS Homeless Education Resource Network (HERN) for Boston Public Schools students and families experiencing homelessness.